Police say 2 pedestrians killed on same stretch of I-70

 COLUMBIA, Mo.
 (AP) _ Police say two pedestrians have been killed in separate incidents on a two-mile stretch of Interstate 70 near Columbia in central Missouri.

-Columbia police says 35-year-old Jerry Martin, of Florissant, was killed Saturday when he was hit by a vehicle as he walked along the interstate.
+Columbia police says 35-year-old Jerry Martin, of Florissant, was killed Friday when hewas hit by a vehicle as he walked along the interstate.
 Martin was killed.
-Police say the vehicle fled the scene, and officials continued Saturday evening to search for the car and driver.
+Police say the vehicle fled the scene, and officials continued Saturday to search for the car and driver.

-Police say the initial investigation indicates the Friday crash was not an accident.
-Police had not released more details of that crash or the name of the person killed by Saturday.
+Police say the initial investigation indicates the Saturday crash was not an accident.
+Police declined later Saturday to release more details of that crash or the name of the person killed.